OET WRITING

 Punctuation

 Correct punctuation is essential in OET writing to convey your message clearly and professionally.
-Here are the correct uses of the punctuation marks you mentioned:
+Here are the correct uses of the punctuation marks:

 1. Full Stop (.): Use a full stop at the end of a sentence to signal the completion of a thought or idea.
 For example: